opennetworkinglab/spring-open-cli/README.md

     sudo apt-get remove openjdk-6-jre-lib openjdk-6-jre-headless

-To build the controller:
+To build the cli:

 1. Clone from repository
+2. cd onos-sr-cli
-2. `./setup.sh`
+3. `./setup.sh`
-3. `make`
+4. `make`

 # Running #

 ## Sdncon ##
-To run the controller and the cli, you need to be running a working instance of cassandra and sdncon.
+To run the ONOS SR cli, you need to be running a working instance of sdncon.
 The setup script will have created a python virtualenv for you to make it easy to run the python components.
 You must first activate the virtualenv in your current shell by running